 Of course, making a whole new module and making it work well opens a whole pandora’s box of potential updates and improvements to PAMGuard.
 Here’s are a list of features introduced with the new deep learning module.

 > New display engine for spectrograms and waveforms in the Time Base Display

 We used bats as an example case to build the module.
 Often, bat researchers use a spectrogram and waveform to look at calls.
 The Time Base Display in PAMGuard could show spectrograms from raw data but not spectrograms or waveforms of detections.
-Seems easy to implement correctly, but plotting the spectrogram and waveforms of potentially thousands of detections at different temporal scales is quite difficult.
-For example, imagine plotting a few thousand clicks detections, each with around 1000 samples… that’s a lot of points to plot!
-To make the display seamlessly transition shows waveforms and spectrogram zoomed out and zoomed right in so you can see the individual samples required a whole new plotting library.
+Seems easy to implement correctly, but plotting the spectrogram and waveforms of potentially thousands of detections at different temporal scales is actually quite difficult.
+For example, imagine plotting a few thousand clicks detections, each with around 1000 samples… that’s a lot of points to plot even for a powerful computer!
+To make the display seamlessly transition, i.e. show waveforms and spectrogram zoomed out and zoomed right in so you can see the individual samples, required a whole new plotting library.

 The Time Base Display underwent some major changes to allow users to quickly scroll through waveforms and spectrograms of detected calls and deep learning detections.
 Users can now seamlessly scale from showing a few milliseconds to hours of data.

 > Symbol Manager

 PAMGuard can display data in a multitude of ways, for example a stem or scatter plot, spectrogram, waveforms, etc. Data are also plotted across different displays such as the map display.
 There has been a unified symbol manager in PAMGuard for some years – this allows users, for example, to colour symbols in the same way across the display – so a detected dolphin whistle would be the same colour plotted on a spectrogram as it would plotted on the map.